tingamapuro04/Portfolio/README.md

 ## Description

-A project on a mobile version of a page where i am setting up the first page.
+A project on a mobile version of a page where i am setting up the first page using only HTML and Css.

 ## Built With